 What is the GDPR?

 GDPR stands for General Data Protection Regulation.
-It is a new EU wide set of data protection regulations that come into place on May 25th 2018.
-It supersedes the existing regulations with an aim to make things more unified and more comprehensive.
+It is a new EU wide set of data protection regulations that were introduced on May 25th 2018.
+It supersedes existing regulations with an aim to make things more unified and more comprehensive.

 We recognize that we form a crucial part of your business and we take our responsibility very seriously.
 As part of that, we’ve put together this page so you can understand how Arlo and you can work together to achieve GDPR compliance.

 We use Arlo.
 What is our relationship with Arlo with respect to the GDPR?

 You are the Data Controller for the data you store and process using Arlo, and Arlo is the Data Processor.